nwam/GenreRecognition/README.md

 ### 10 Genres
 ![10-genre case results](results/10_genre_results.png)

 This is a confusion matrix representing the performance of the SVM trained for 10 genres.
 We trained on 4,000 samples for each genre.
+The overall accuracy is 59%.

 ### 6 Genres
 ![6-genre case results](results/6_genre_results.png)

 This is a confusion matrix representing the performance of the SVM trained for 6 genres.
 We trained on 10,000 samples for each genre.
+The overall accuracy is 68%.